johnwight/update_redirects_auto/README.md

 * Responses are UTF-8 encoded JSON objects, unless otherwise noted.

 * The format of the sync status codes with Nylas APIs is slightly different than the information displayed on the Nylas dashboard.
-See [API Sync Statuses](https://docs.nylas.com/docs/sync-statuses) for more information on using APIs for determining sync statuses.
+See [API Sync Statuses](https://docs.nylas.com/docs/sync-statuses) for more information on using APIs to determine sync statuses.

 ## Additional Information